sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

    Illustration of the fact that the sample mean is an unbiased estimator of the population mean (left panel), but the sample standard deviation is a biased estimator of the population standard deviation (right panel).
-For the figure, I generated 10,000 simulated data sets with 1 observation each, 10,000 more with 2 observations, and so on up to a sample size of 10.
+For the figure, I generated 10,000 simulated data sets with one observation each, 10,000 more with two observations, and so on up to a sample size of
+   \10.
 Each data set consisted of fake IQ data, that is the data were normally distributed with a true population mean of 100 and standard deviation 15.
    On average, the sample means turn out to be 100, regardless of sample size (left panel).
 However, the sample standard deviations turn out to be